jgraving/selfsne/README.md

 References
 ------------
-If you use Self-SNE for your research please cite [ 1 of our preprint](https://doi.org/10.1101/2020.07.17.207993) (an updated version is forthcoming):
+If you use Self-SNE for your research please cite [version 1 of our preprint](https://doi.org/10.1101/2020.07.17.207993) (an updated version is forthcoming):

     @article{graving2020vae,
     	title={VAE-SNE: a deep generative model for simultaneous dimensionality reduction and clustering},